Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.5.0 =
+* New: placeholders converted to wepb, loaded with lazyloading
+* Fix: CAOS host analytics locally integration fixed after constant was dropped
+* Fix: DNT caused wp_has_consent to always return false, which should not be the case if consent is given on a service specifically
+* Fix: no rt_ prefix on Tag Manager events
+* Fix: PHP 8.2 warnings of dynamically created properties
+* Fix: When TCF active, in some cases this could cause a cmpmlz_accept_all not defined error

 = 6.4.7 =
 * June 14th, 2023
 * Fix: WordPress 6.2 version moved the Privacy Policy function to a different file.
 Added fallback for older versions.